The Aracuan Bird from The Three Caballeros is pink, unlike its real world counterpart the Plain Chacalaca, which is more of a dull brown.

 Roger, Buck's pterosaur mount, is apparently a Harpactognathus.
 However, her crest is more similar to a Pteranodon's.

 Despite being claimed by the creators to be a Baryonyx, Rudy, the Big Bad of the third film, doesn't look all that much like this genus.
-He exceeds Spinosaurus in size (in Real Life Baryonyx was only about 7 or 8 meters long), and has several exaggeratedly crocodilian features such as bony scutes down his back and nostrils at the end of his snout.
+He exceeds Spinosaurus in size (in Real Life Baryonyx was only about 7 or 8 meters long, although Rudy may just be overgrown), and has several exaggeratedly crocodilian features such as bony scutes down his back and nostrils at the end of his snout.

 Silas the petrel from the fourth film has feet like a blue-footed booby.